• Skip to primary navigation

 If you aren't a fan of thyme, then dried oregano or parsley would also be nice.

-It's super simple to make this recipe, with just a few steps.
+It's super simple to make this roasted vegetable pasta salad recipe, and it takes just a few steps:

 roasted bell peppers, zucchini and butternut squash on a baking tray with herbs on them.